raphaelvallat/pingouin/README.rst

 * Statsmodels
 * Scikit-learn

 Pingouin is a Python 3 package and is currently tested for Python 3.5, 3.6 and 3.7.
-Note that Pingouin does not work with Python 2.7.
+Pingouin does not work with Python 2.7.

 User installation
 -----------------